The Hispanic NursesTM

 We have participated in the Muevete USA program fashioned after First Lady Michele Obama Move USA to help reduce the obesity problem in our youth to encourage lifestyle changes for optimal health.
 Our chapter has also been active in providing assistance in the ACA enrollment process so that families can gain access to health care for a better and healthier life.

-As members, we have the opportunity have experts present on relevant topics that may affect our practice, professional and personal lives.
-We have had licensed professional counselors present on family violence and violence against LGBT, physicians who deal with bariatric care and metabolic disease, nursing expert who presented on Nurse-to-Nurse Bullying, and for personal needs, Financial Planning.
+As members, we have the opportunity for experts to present on relevant topics that may affect our practice, professional, and personal lives.
+We had licensed professional counselors present on family violence, abuse, physical and emotional.
+Several presentations by an expert physician who deals with bariatric care and metabolic disease, a nursing expert who presented on Nurse-to-Nurse Bullying, and for personal needs, Financial Planning.
+We have a Board of Nursing (BON) member who will present on the BON Jurisprudence and Ethics which will meet the Board’s requirements.
+As NAHN members, we encourage the growth of each one of our members and are proud of our accomplishments as a group.

 We extend an invitation to you to join our chapter as a professional or health care personnel/affiliate seeking to address health care disparities.
 We need you and your expertise, your willingness, and caring to make a difference in your community.
 Remember, ¡Si se puede!
 Together we can do it……….
 Rose Caballero, President NAHN San Antonio Chapter